-Economic families refer to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law or adoption.
+Economic families refer to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common law or adoption.
 A couple may be of opposite or same sex.
 For 2006, foster children are included (Statistics Canada, 2010).

 FIGURE 12.
-Median after-tax individual income of persons (aged 15+ years) not in economic families.
+Median after-tax income of individuals (aged 15+ years) not in economic families.
 Community Health Areas, Vancouver, and British Columbia, 2006